How To Use Alligator Indicator In Your Trading

 Range Trading – Alligator Indicator

-Also note on the far right, price has broken from the range and pulled back – classic breakout/pullback trade.
-At the same time, the spacing of the Alligator lines is supporting your short trade.
+Also, note on the far right, that the price has broken from the range and pulled back – classic breakout/pullback trade.
+At the same time, the spacing of the Alligator lines supports your short trade.

 Trading Pullbacks In Price